Sen. Alex Padilla forcibly removed from news conference held by Homeland Security Secretary Kristi Noem in Los Angeles

 Secretary Noem's trip to Los Angeles

-The secretary's visit comes almost a week after demonstrations in LA turned into violent confrontations between protesters and law enforcement officers.
+Noem's visit comes almost a week after demonstrations in L.A. turned into violent confrontations between protesters and law enforcement officers.
 The attacks led to President Trump deploying National Guard and U.S. Marine troops to the area, which local leaders have criticized as the reason for the escalation.

 Noem has supported Mr. Trump's decision to federalize troops, saying they are meant to help "keep peace" and "law and order."
 She has also said that anyone involved in harming law enforcement officers will be prosecuted to the full extent of the law.